 Cannabis tinctures can be used on the skin for localized relief.

-Whether oil-based or alcohol-based, you can put the tincture directly onto the skin where you want to see the desired effect.
+You can put the tincture directly onto the skin where you want to see the desired effect.

 You can learn more about the benefits of cannabis for the skin here.